Right-wing conspiracies have a new target: a tool that fights actual voter fraud

 If Republicans over the past few years have made one thing clear, it's that they really care about voter fraud.

-Which is what makes a currently blossoming election conspiracy so strange: The far-right is now running a disinformation campaign against one of the best tools states have to detect and prevent voter fraud.
+Which is what makes a currently blossoming election conspiracy so strange: The far right is now running a disinformation campaign against one of the best tools that states have to detect and prevent voter fraud.

 And experts worry voting policy is already starting to suffer as a result.

 The tool is a shared database called the Electronic Registration Information Center, or ERIC for short.
-It allows states to securely share voter registration data across state lines and with a number of other government agencies, like the Social Security Administration and the Department of Motor Vehicles.
+It allows states to securely share voter registration data across state lines and with a number of other government agencies, like the Social Security Administration and departments of motor vehicles.

-That data sharing allows participating states to expand ballot access, by giving officials information on eligible voters they can reach out to who have moved into their jurisdiction but have not yet registered to vote.
+That data-sharing allows participating states to expand ballot access by giving officials information that helps them reach out to eligible voters who have moved into the jurisdiction but have not yet registered to vote.
 But it also increases election security by notifying those same officials when a registered voter moves away or dies, allowing states to maintain more accurate voter rolls.

 "When you move away from a state, you don't call your old state and say, 'Please take me off the voter lists,' " said David Becker, an elections expert and former Justice Department attorney who led the development of ERIC while working at the Pew Charitable Trusts.
 "So to get really strong data that someone moved to another state — got a driver's license there or maybe registered to vote — that's really powerful information that allows states to keep their data up to date."